bitprophet/releases/README.rst

 TODO
 ====

-* Migrate to a directive-driven (vs role-driven) format.
-Existing format evolved from a purely role-oriented, prose-embedded setup; roles are no longer the right way to do this.
+* Migrate to a directive-driven (vs role-driven) format?
+Existing format evolved from a purely role-oriented, prose-embedded setup; roles are no longer really the right way to do this.

+    * Pro: possibly cleaner code + source formatting
+    * Con: possibly more verbose source formatting if I can't compact things enough.
+Going from 1 line minimum to a, say, 3 or 4 line minimum per entry is not (IMHO) acceptable.

 * Possibly add more keywords to allow control over additional edge cases.
 * Add shortcut format option for the release/issue URI settings - Github users can just give their Github acct/repo and we will fill in the rest.
+* Maybe say pre-1.0 releases consider all bugs 'major' (so one can e.g. put out an 0.4.0 which is all bugfixes).
+Iffy because what if you *wanted* regular feature-vs-bugfix releases pre-1.0? (which is common.)
+* Allow skipping the actual issue number link somehow, sometimes you just don't have an issue and it's stupid to make one.